The set up for limited inventory

 An illustrative example with real numbers

 Note that these figures reflect interest rates at the time of origination.
 Many homeowners took advantage of the low rates we were enjoying within the last few years and refinanced.
 Those people, and they were many, are not reflected in the data above.
-Today, as I write this post at the end of February, rates are at 6.75%.
-To illustrate just how major an effect the difference in a 3.8% rate and a 6.75% rate is, consider this example:
+Today, in mid-July, rates are at 7.5%.
+To illustrate just how major an effect the difference in a 3.8% rate and a 7.5% rate is, consider this example:

 You might argue that many move up buyers are prepared to pay more than they are currently paying in order to have a nicer home.
 Agreed.
 Let’s see how much more someone would need to pay to move up to a property worth 20% more than their current home.

-If the owner of the $870,000 home (which, in theory, is worth more now than when the homeowner bought it several years ago) decides that, to be worth moving, he’d want a house that he’d characterize as at least 20% “better” or “more valuable”.
-That framing means he’d be looking at home in the range of $1,044,000.
-If he were to stick with an 80% mortgage, his monthly payment at today’s rate would be $5,417.
-Compared with the $3,243 he’s currently paying, that means he’s getting a 20% more valuable home for a 67% increase in his monthly payment.
+If the owner of the $870,000 home (which, in theory, is worth more now than when the homeowner bought it several years ago for that price, which means that to move “up”, it would probably be even a larger price jump than I am using in this example) decides that, to be worth moving, he’d want a house that he’d characterize as at least 20% “better” or “more valuable”.
+That framing means he’d be looking at home in the range of $1,044000.
+If he were to stick with an 80% mortgage, his monthly payment at today’s rate would be $6,194.
+Compared with the $3,597 he’s currently paying, that means he’s getting a 20% more valuable home for a 172% increase in his monthly payment.
 (That calculation, of course, doesn’t include additional costs for home owner’s insurance and, very likely, higher taxes.)

 The current landscape